LHolten/rust-query/README.md

 Writing queries using this library involves:
 - Interact with row/column references as Rust values.
 - Lifetimes to check the scopes of row/column references.
-- Imperative mutation of row sets with methods like `filter` and `join`.
+- Procedural mutation of row sets with methods like `filter` and `join`.

 Notably it does not involve any new syntax or macro, while still being completely type safe.